 We made our way to camp, which was packed with hikers much to everyone’s dismay (but we all eventually celebrated together), Ashley also joined us, we ate, and drank, then rested.
 We still had to hike out the next morning.
 Now on trails that I’d already hiked.
 It was an unforgettable experience.
 Of the many that were had.
 This essay barely scratches the surface.
 A whole chapter could exist around the exploration of the Presidential Range – Dry River Wilderness alone.

 Completion and What’s Next

-Now that I’m done I want to help Barb complete her goals, maybe finish the New England Hundred Highest for myself (nine to go), but I’ll really be happy revisiting many of the places I’ve been to — in addition to checking out the 21 miles of new trails discussed in the just-out 30th Edition… just to stay current, you know.
+Now that I’m done I want to help others complete her goals, maybe finish the New England Hundred Highest for myself (nine to go), but I’ll really be happy revisiting many of the places I’ve been to — in addition to checking out the 21 miles of new trails discussed in the just-out 30th Edition… just to stay current, you know.

 Speaking of re-visiting trails, it’s noteworthy that Bill is working on redlining again… well, that’s one sure way to revisit them all, I suppose.
 Bill runs now more than he hikes so this won’t take too long.
 He is already over 50% complete on round two.
 Will Bill lure me into doing it again?
 No way, that’s nuts.
 Oddly, though, lately I find I have an urge to run more.

 The idea behind redlining is to improve obscure trails through more regular use while reducing impact to the common trails (over)used to, say, hike 4000-footers.
 But that’s for the thinkers and managers, for the rest of us, we hiker folk, exploration drives us… or beauty… or solitude… or obsession… well, we all have our reasons.

 Oh, in case you were wondering, my favorite trail is…